 A description of the building and the lands sought to be used in connection therewith, together with a plot plan showing the proposed building thereon.

-The distance between the proposed licensed premises and any public school, church, hospital or other public building.
+The distance between the proposed licensed premises and any house of worship, hospital or other public building.